Joanna is ranked in the 2019 edition of the Legal 500 as a leading junior in general crime.

 - R v B (2017) Represented a defendant accused of attempting to cause a child to watch a sexual act over the internet following a covert operation undertaken by a US Homeland Security officer.

 - R v T (2015) Represented a young defendant on the Asperger’s spectrum accused of sexually assaulting his neighbour.
-The defence successfully raised reasonable belief in consent.
+Successfully raised reasonable belief in consent.

 - R v M (2013) Led junior for the defence relating to 25 counts of historic rape and sexual offences involving 10 complainants.

-- R v W (2017) Led junior for the defence in multi-handed conspiracy to murder and aggravated burglary proceedings.
+- R v W (2017) Led junior in a multi-handed conspiracy to murder trial and related aggravated burglary proceedings.
 The minimum term of the life sentence imposed at first instance was subject to an Attorney General’s Reference.

 - R v S (2016) Appeared for a defendant accused of possessing a loaded sawn off double-barrelled shotgun with intent to cause fear of violence.
 This involved the rare defence of necessity of circumstances.
 The defendant was acquitted of the most serious charge and convicted of simple possession.